5 of the Best Daily Vocal Exercises for Singers

 To do this vocal warm up, simply vibrate your lips together without pitch, at first.
 This will help build up your breath support and stamina while singing.

 Next, try adding a pitch to your lip buzz, and hold it anywhere from 3-5 seconds.
 Pitch can go up, down, or stay on one note.
 There should be a funny, tickling sensation in your nose and other resonators (the forehead, cheeks, etc.).
-If you do not feel this, try harder!
+If you have trouble making the buzzing sound, you can place your index fingers on the center of your cheeks to give your lips more “slack.”

 View Top Singing Classes